-Once the trust fund is invested in the bond you and your co-trustees can then build a portfolio from a choice of collective investments such as Open Ended Investment Companies (OEICs) and unit trusts.
+Once the investment is invested into the Bond you and your co-trustees can then build a portfolio from a choice of collective investments such as Open Ended Collective Investments (OEICs) and unit trusts.

 Other than the minimum investment levels which apply to each asset held in the portfolio, there are no restrictions on how the investment can be spread.